matkijahenkilo/tsih-robo-ktx/README.md

 ### Introduction

 Tsih-robo's primary function is to fix Twitter's horrible embeds on Discord's text chats by sending the post's content, this can also work on other websites.
-It works as a music bot as well.
+It works as a music bot and markov chain bot as well.

 This repository is a complete remake of [tsih-robo](https://github.com/matkijahenkilo/tsih-robo) made with Discordia.